vinayak0505/flight-status-react/README.md

 ## Flight Status App
 **A real-time flight status application with user authentication, admin management, flight booking, and live updates.**
-Access the app in your web browser at https://vinayak0505.github.io/flight-status-react
+Access the app in your web browser at http://flight.orendra.com/

+**DemoCredentials(if needed)**
+email - vinayakagarwal05@gmail.com
+password - qwerty12345

 ## Features
 **User Authentication:** Users can sign up, log in, and manage their account details.<br />